skip to content

 • and Materials Science

-Find out more about the Cambridge EPSRC DTP.
+Find out more about the Cambridge EPSRC DTP and CDT.

 The Medical Research Council funds approximately 5 MRC industrial Collaborative Awards in Science and Engineering (iCASE) studentships a year across the School of Clinical Medicine and School of Biological Sciences.
 Students must apply to specific projects that fall under the following themes: